-The target audience for this course is students who have completed an undergraduate degree in areas such as law, politics, philosophy international relations and history.
-However, those already in employment are also strongly encouraged to apply, especially those seeking to upgrade their skills and knowledge in the fields of human rights and diplomacy or pursue a career change.
+Students who have completed an undergraduate degree in areas such as law, politics, philosophy international relations and history.
+Applicants who are already in employment are also strongly encouraged to apply, especially those seeking to upgrade their skills and knowledge in the fields of human rights and diplomacy or pursue a career change.

 For more information and to apply, please follow this link.